Attachment Infused Addiction Treatment (AIAT)

 Finally, an outpatient addiction program for people who are aren’t

-The Attachment-Based Addiction Treatment (ABAT) Model is designed for people who have not been successful in traditional treatment or Twelve Steps programs because dealing with other people was too hard when sober.
-Our small, personalized 90-day evening program is designed to help you understand the relationship patterns connected to your addiction, and give you the tools to allow people to be part of your recovery solution instead of a threat to your sobriety, There is more detail below, and you can fill in the form on this page if you want to learn more.
+The Attachment Infused Addiction Treatment (AIAT) Model is designed for people who have not been successful in traditional treatment or Twelve Steps programs because dealing with other people was too hard when sober.
+Our personalized 90-day program is designed to help you understand the relationship patterns connected to your addiction, and give you the tools to allow people to be part of your recovery solution instead of a threat to your sobriety, There is more detail below, and you can fill in the form on this page if you want to learn more.
 If people would stress you out if you weren't loaded, you are OUR kind of person!

 Focus of Care

 The Attachment infused Addiction Treatment model, developed by Mary Crocker Cook, is based on a simple proposal: individuals develop a secure attachment to substances to self-soothe in the absence of adults who cannot see and hear us accurately.
 While the use of substances is a reliable strategy that makes sense to the user, addiction hijacks the individual’s ability to form effective self-regulation skills and utilize support to achieve long-term sobriety.